ndtprodotorg/hello-world/README.md

 Just another repository

 # About me
-I am a college student of Standford University.
+I am a college student of Stanford University.